 These practices create real risks for clients, particularly in the areas of law where they are most common: residential conveyancing, wills and probate, family and much litigation.

 The Solicitors Regulation Authority (SRA) governs solicitors.
 The SRA is an organisation funded by, but wholly independent of, the solicitors’ profession.
 The SRA, bowing to pressure from large commercial organisations, has repeatedly refused demands that legal work should only be carried out by suitably qualified persons with proven expertise in their areas of law.
 Imagine the outcry if the medical profession’s regulators bowed to similar commercial pressure!

-The SRA, again bowing to pressure from large commercial organisations, and again ignoring objections from independent solicitors, now allows arrangements between solicitors and third parties (estate agents, “specialist” or “comparison” websites, financial services salesmen, banks, funeral directors, insurers, etc) involving the payment or receipt of “referral fees” (commissions), even though such arrangements do not benefit the client.
+The SRA, again bowing to pressure from successive governments and large commercial organisations, and again ignoring objections from independent solicitors, now allows arrangements between solicitors and third parties (estate agents, “specialist” or “comparison” websites, financial services salesmen, banks, funeral directors, insurers, etc) involving the payment or receipt of “referral fees” (commissions), even though such arrangements do not benefit the client.